knowfoot/fractal_cosmo/readme.md

 - **Observers and data analysts** interested in alternative interpretations of H₀ tension or high-redshift observations
 - **Referees and readers** who wish to independently verify the internal consistency and numerical results of the model

-The framework is explicitly **bottom-up and **.
-It is not claimed to be a final fundamental theory, but rather a self-consistent parametric model designed to connect multiple observational anomalies within a single geometric interpretation.

 ---